Get money-saving tips in your inbox.

 Be mindful of when wildlife is most active in Canada

-That being said, the summer months also see animals out and about, especially in cottage country.
-Even in the city, you must be wary of small animals like squirrels, raccoons, and neighbourhood pets darting out on a side street.
+That said, during summer months, animals are often active, especially in cottage country.
+Even in the city, you must be wary of small animals like squirrels, raccoons, and neighbourhood pets darting out across side streets.

 While hitting a small animal is less likely to damage your vehicle in a significant way, you could swerve to avoid it and involve another vehicle in a collision.